-The Halifax County Visitor’s Center, on Interstate 95 in North Carolina, offers a chance to stretch your legs, let your dogs off the leash at the center's dog run, and peruse racks of colorful brochures.
-The pamphlets describe destinations that represent what’s great about the state – cuisine, history, adventure and nature.
+The Halifax County Visitors Center, on Interstate 95 in North Carolina, offers a chance to stretch your legs, let your dogs off the leash at the center's dog run and peruse racks of colorful brochures.
+The pamphlets describe destinations that represent what’s great about our state: cuisine, history, adventure and nature.
 But you don’t have to travel from the mountains to the coast to sample them.
 There’s a taste of each right here in Halifax.

 Friday: Enjoy Local Favorites